gudskot/freeRTOS-project/README.md

 # FreeRTOS LED Blinker for STM32L053R8

-A bare-metal FreeRTOS project for STM32L053 that controls LEDs and demonstrates tasks and timers.
+A bare-metal FreeRTOS project for STM32L053 that controls LEDs and demonstrates basic task creation and scheduling.

 ## Features
 - Uses FreeRTOS for multitasking